 Please take a few of your family members outside and give them some treats that your sheltie prefers.
 Then advise them to stand apart and take turns calling your sheltie to them.
 Reward your doggie each time when he comes to the person who called him.

-Now I think it’s the time to share the 5 Recall Rules for success with an off leash that I came across while working with dogs and their owners.
+Now I think it’s time to share the 5 Recall Rules for success with an off-leash that I came across while working with dogs and their owners.

 - NEVER make recall an end of fun!